gvSIGAssociation/gvnix/_posts/en/2015-03-04-seminarios-gvnix.md

 so as to ensure quality jobs for our youth, while it helps to develop a vital sector to the growth of Comunidad Valenciana.

-This free training will be given by professionals of DISID, experts in developing applications with gvNIX and consist of two classroom courses:
+This free seminar will be given by professionals of DISID, experts in developing applications with gvNIX and consist of two classroom courses:
 2 to March 5 and 9 through March 12.